FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 explainability.
 From a practical perspective, we have seen that BHM even scales really well with the help of NumPyro.
 On the theoretical side, we have talked about the Poisson distribution and why we preferred the Gamma-Poisson distribution.
 Finally, I hope to have conveyed the most important point of this post well, being that these models can now be applied to practical dataset sizes with the help of NumPyro!
-Cheers to that and let's follow a famous saying in the French mathematics world *Poisson sans boisson est poison*!
+Cheers to that and let's follow a famous saying in the French world of mathematics *Poisson sans boisson est poison*!

 [model.py]: https://github.com/FlorianWilhelm/bhm-at-scale/blob/master/src/bhm_at_scale/model.py